8 min read

 Best for: teams that want one of the strongest outcome-based AI support agents on the market.

-Fin is built to resolve customer questions across chat and email, and it works well when you already have good support content and workflows in place.
-Intercom prices Fin at $0.99 per resolution for chat and email, which makes cost easy to connect to outcomes instead of seat counts.
-That is useful if you care more about deflection and resolution than about a fixed per-agent software bill.
+Fin is built to resolve customer questions across chat and email, and it performs well when you already have solid support content and workflows in place.
+Intercom prices Fin at $0.99 per resolution for chat and email.
+That makes cost easy to connect to outcomes instead of seat counts, useful if you care more about deflection and resolution than a fixed per-agent software bill.

 2. Zendesk AI Agents